 Although utterly unrelated to game play, this is a game with a LOT of flavor, and for a world that you never really get to know, it takes quite a lot of pains to get you interested.
 EVERYTHING has an encyclopedia entry, and there is a whole lot of quotes and really good flavourful writing.
 It's actually kind of sad that no other games in this universe were made.
 We also get a glimpse of the normal people living in this horrible, war-torn world, living in sunken houses and clinging to the edges of the islands.
 It's pretty cool.

-Also, for some years now, Netstorm has been freeware and you can get it from the great guys at NetstormHQ
+For some years now, Netstorm has been freeware and maintained by the people at NetstormHQ

 This work contains examples of the following tropes:

 - Beating A Dead Player: You don't win just by blowing up all the other guy's stuff, you need to shoot HIM a bunch and then sacrifice him to your gods.